 When someone wants to do something novel for their funeral, there’s often major pushback by people who see profanity in alternative funerary customs.
 Take, for example, the Urban Death Project, which is attempting to find a way to naturally decompose bodies so people can return to the earth.
 Even when people specifically ask for this after they die, family members will often try to prevent it.

 The U.S. approach to death, however, is not universal.
-Looking at how other countries treat their dead can call into question the perceived norms of the death industry, and might even make you reconsider your own post-mortem plans.
+Looking at death traditions around the world can call into question the perceived norms of the death industry, and might even make you reconsider your own post-mortem plans.

 Japan: The High-Tech Future Of Burial